Aliherawi7/Aliherawi7/README.md

 I enjoy creating clean, efficient, and scalable code.
 I actively contribute to open-source projects and love collaborating with other developers to build remarkable software.
 I have a deep understanding of software development principles, including agile methodologies, version control, and continuous integration.

 * 🌍  I'm based in Herat
-* 🚀  I'm currently working on University-Management App
+* 🚀  I'm currently working on Pulisher-MS
-* 🧠  I'm learning Docker and aws
+* 🧠  I'm learning System-Design
 * ⚡  I'm so into reading

 ## 🌐 Socials: